Montreal Screwjob: Resolution

-However, in 2009 Bret Hart stated in an interview with Sky Sports that he will forgive Michaels, if Shawn apologizes first, saying "For me I don't really have much issue with it anymore.
-If you asked me that up until probably about a year ago I'd have probably said something different.
+However, in 2009, Bret Hart stated in an interview with Sky Sports that he would forgive Michaels if Shawn apologized first, saying, "For me, I don't really have much issue with it anymore.
+If you asked me that, up until probably about a year ago, I'd have probably said something different.
 But I've cooled off a bit now.
 I don't want to carry it around anymore.
-If he wanted to apologize I would accept it.
-I'd move on but I wouldn't forget it."
+If he wanted to apologize, I would accept it.
+I'd move on, but I wouldn't forget it."
 He also put over the Michaels-Undertaker match at WrestleMania 25, saying he was proud of both men's efforts and that despite his personal feelings towards Michaels, he always had the utmost respect for his abilities.
 Similarly, Michaels has commended Hart's abilities, calling him a "sheer joy" to work with in the ring.

 Bret Hart's WWE return

 On the December 14, 2009, episode of Raw, Vince McMahon came out to announce the nominees for Guest Host of the Year during the Slammy Awards.
 After announcing Bob Barker as the recipient of the award, McMahon asked guest host Dennis Miller who he would like to see as a Raw guest host.
 Miller said he would like to see his long-time favorite, Bret Hart.
 McMahon dismissed Miller's suggestion, reminding him that the last time Hart was in the WWE was when "Bret screwed Bret," and that he likely would have no interest in hosting the show.
-Miller then asked the audience if they would like to see Hart as a guest host, to applause, but McMahon simply walked away.
+Miller then asked the audience if they would like to see Hart as a guest host, to which they responded with applause, but McMahon walked away.
 On December 16, Dave Meltzer of the Wrestling Observer Newsletter reported that Hart had signed a four-month contract with WWE, and would debut as the guest host of Raw on January 4, 2010.
 On December 28, WWE.com confirmed that McMahon would be at Raw that night to address the rumors about Hart hosting the show.
 That night, McMahon confirmed that Hart will indeed be guest host on the January 4 episode of Raw.
 A WWE.com article published shortly after the December 28 edition of Raw alluded to an "almost guaranteed encounter between the WWE Chairman and the Hit Man."